jpbnetley/Mongo-csv-importer/README.md

 #Injecting environment variables

 Environment variables can be injected in 2 ways.
-1. Via a config file.
+1. A config file.
-2. Via the system environment variables
+2. The system environment variables.

 When using the config file, create a config file `application.conf` located under
 `src/main/resources`